maryi/CSCW-Project/Project report/ReportDocument.md

 ### 4. Expected results

-We set out to create an application that accurately suggests appropriate software to support CSCW to users.
+We set out to create an application that accurately suggests appropriate software to support collaborative work to users.
 In a world where a new application is released nearly every minute, our intent was to bring together users and applications that support collaborative work.

 Initially, we tried to classify applications using the MoCA framework exclusively, however; when we started to actually design our website, it was clear that some of the MoCA dimensions weren't going to be obvious enough to users or relevant to recommending a piece of software.
 For example the category “number of communities of practice” wasn't necessary to recommend a collaborative application.
 Instead of asking about the number of communities of practice we asked a question about what domains of study the application would be used to support.
 We expect that this approach of adding, replacing, or reframing dimensions that aren't helpful for classification will improve the usefulness of our application.